Pexels alena darmel 6643610

 There are essentially four groups:

 • A mortgage lender of the property – i.e., your mortgage provider.
-This generally applies when there has been a breach in the agreement i.e., you’ve failed to maintain your payments.
+This generally applies when there has been a breach in the agreement, i.e., you’ve failed to maintain your payments.

 • A trustee in bankruptcy – this is to be expected if you have chosen to make yourself bankrupt or have been made bankrupt.

 As we mentioned earlier, this is often the very last resort.
 Judges have been advised not to grant an Order for Sale easily.
-So, even if you are on the receiving end of an application, it is not a forgone conclusion.
+So, even if you are on the receiving end of an application, it is not a foregone conclusion.

-It’s important for you to know firstly, under what circumstances a creditor cannot apply for an Order for Sale:
+You need to know firstly, under what circumstances a creditor cannot apply for an Order for Sale:

-• If you owe less than £1,000 and your debt is covered by the Consumer Credit Act (click here to check)
+• If you owe less than £1,000 and your debt is covered by the Consumer Credit Act

 • If you received the County Court Judgement related to the debt on or after 1 October 2012

-• If the court asked you to pay in instalments and you’re paid up to date. *
+• If the court asked you to pay in instalments and you’re paid up to date.*

-*If you have missed any payments don’t panic, just make sure you settle all the missing payments before you go to court for the Order for Sale.
+*If you have missed any payments, don’t panic.
+Just make sure you settle all the missing payments before you go to court for the Order for Sale.
 That will stop the order.

 • Property Equity: Is there much equity in the property?
 If there’s little or no equity, or if you are in negative equity, it wouldn’t make much sense to grant an Order for Sale as it’s likely the creditor wouldn’t benefit from the sale.